-The vast majority of cyberattacks are the equivalent of a thief simply trying your front door to see if it's open, and following a security plan helps to mitigate this risk.
-Adopting the recommendations in this guide can:
+The vast majority of cyberattacks are the equivalent of a thief simply trying your front door to see if it's open, and the recommended plan from Cyber Essentials helps to mitigate this risk.
+Adopting these policies can:

-- Reassure clients and customers that your organisation is working to secure their technology infrastructure and their data against cyber attacks - Attract new business who value organisations that take cyber security seriously - Allow you to seek government contracts requiring cyber security certifications - Build a relationship with a trusted IT supplier
+- Reassure clients and customers that your organisation is working to secure their technology infrastructure and their data against cyber attack - Attract new business who value organisations that take cyber security seriously - Allow you to seek government contracts requiring Cyber Essentials certification - Build a relationship with a trusted IT supplier

-What attacks can we prevent?
+What attacks can we prevent by following the Cyber Essentials scheme?

-Your security plan should address the most common internet-based threats to cyber security: particularly attacks that use widely available tools and demand little skill.
-You should work to prevent:
+The Cyber Essentials scheme addresses the most common internet-based threats to cyber security: particularly attacks that use widely available tools and demand little skill.
+The scheme was created to thwart: